 If you are considering getting a guinea pig, you will need to know the basic facts about them.
-Beyond choosing based on appearance, learn how to select a healthy animal and the basic requirements they need to thrive as a pet.
+Beyond choosing one based on appearance, learn how to select a healthy animal and the basic requirements it needs to thrive as a pet.

 There are a variety of breeds with different coat types and color patterns.
 The most commonly found breeds are the American (short smooth hair coat), Abyssinian (short coat with "swirls" called rosettes), and Peruvian (long-haired).
 A wide variety of colors are seen among these different breeds.
 Hairless varieties are called skinny pigs.
 Females are called sows, males are called boars, babies are called pups, and the breed as a whole is sometimes referred to as cavies (or a cavy).
 They have a rounded, stout body with no visible tail, although a few tail vertebrae can be felt under the skin.

 - Lifespan: Five to seven years, with some living up to 10